Azure/azure-sphere-samples/README.md

 # Azure Sphere Samples

+Note:  This repository was originally forked from the Microsoft GitHub repo (https://github.com/Azure/azure-sphere-samples).
+Avnet is adding our own samples in the Samples folder.
+Any Avnet content will have Avnet prepended to the sample folder name.

 This repository contains samples for the [Azure Sphere platform](https://www.microsoft.com/azure-sphere/).

 Please also see the Codethink, MediaTek, and Azure RTOS repositories for more sample applications for the MT3620